EN 61482-2

 Click here to go directly to PROTECTIVE CLOTHING ACCORDING TO EN 61482-2!

 Protective clothing that meets the requirements of this standard protects wearers against the thermal effects of a defined electric arc and prevents further burning.
+The clothing also protects wearers from heat.
+The heat may be convective, radiant, liquid metal splash or a combination of these.

-Important test parameters in the box test:
+What are the test parameters for the box test?

 Protection class 1: